jokob-sk/NetAlertX/front/plugins/csv_backup/README.md

 ## Overview

 Plugin generating CSV backups of your Devices database table, including the network mappings.
-Can be used for importing your setup via the Maintenance > Backup / Restore > CSV Import feature.
+Can be used for importing your setup via the Maintenance > Backup / Restore > CSV Import feature (See also: [Devices Bulk Editing](https://github.com/jokob-sk/Pi.Alert/blob/main/docs/DEVICES_BULK_EDITING.md)).

 ### Usage